10 Common Plumbing Mistakes Homeowners Make (And How to Avoid Them)

 How often should I have my plumbing professionally inspected?

-Most plumbing experts recommend a professional inspection every 1–2 years for homes under 20 years old, and annually for older homes.
+Most plumbing experts recommend a professional inspection every 1 to 2 years for homes under 20 years old, and annually for older homes.
 If your house has older galvanized or cast-iron pipes, yearly inspections are especially important since these materials are more susceptible to corrosion and buildup.
-Annual inspections typically cost between $100–$250 and can catch issues like root intrusion, corroded joints, and pressure irregularities well before they become emergencies.
+In 2026, a standard plumbing inspection averages around $300 nationally, with typical costs ranging from $100 to $500 (higher when camera or sewer-scope work is added, which can push totals to $1,375 or more).
 Refer to our annual plumbing maintenance guide for a full checklist.

 Are plumbing mistakes covered by homeowners insurance?

 It depends on the cause.
-Sudden and accidental damage — like a pipe that unexpectedly bursts — is typically covered by standard homeowners insurance policies.
-However, damage caused by neglect, gradual leaks you ignored, or improper DIY repairs is usually excluded.
+Sudden and accidental damage, like a pipe that unexpectedly bursts, is typically covered by standard homeowners insurance policies in 2026.
+However, damage caused by neglect, gradual leaks you ignored, or improper DIY repairs is usually excluded, and most policies won't pay to repair the pipe itself, only the resulting water damage.
 This makes preventive maintenance and prompt leak repair not just a cost-saving habit, but also a way to protect your insurance coverage.
 Always document repairs and maintenance work in case you ever need to file a claim.

 Find Trusted & Licensed Plumbers in Ohio